-During nearly 12 years in publishing, both in-house and freelance, I’ve seen and done a lot of proofreading.
-As well as proofreading for other project managers, I manage upwards of 5 million words per year as a project manager of academic encyclopedias and books.
+I’ve worked in publishing since 2007, both in-house and freelance, and I’ve seen and done a lot of proofreading.
+As well as proofreading for other project managers, I manage millions of words per year as a project manager of academic encyclopedias and books.
 Most of those words have to be proofread, so I spend a lot of my time briefing proofreaders, answering their questions, and checking and collating their corrections.

-That’s a lot of little squiggly marginal markings – and a lot of potential for confusion, omissions, and other difficulties to arise.
+That’s a lot of textual changes – and a lot of potential for confusion, omissions, and other difficulties to arise.

-(Note: in this post, I particularly have in mind the traditional publishing workflow, where the text has already been copy-edited and has subsequently been laid out on the page for a final check by the proofreader.
+In this post, I particularly have in mind the traditional publishing workflow, where the text has already been copy-edited and has subsequently been laid out on the page for a final check by the proofreader.
 However, these points will certainly apply to varying degrees in other workflows too.
-In all cases, your client’s brief should be your guiding light.)
+In all cases, your client’s brief should be your guiding light.

 1 Omitting the basics